“And suddenly you know… It’s time to start something new and trust the magic of beginnings.”

 This particular work opportunity offered this specific itinerary, but it’s definitely not the only option in terms of itineraries to choose from.
 You can check out all of the upcoming itineraries here!
 (Personally, I think the January – April program through Cape Town, Marrakech, Lisbon, and Valencia looks TO.
 DIE.
 FOR.
 Check it out here!)

 I am definitely a little bit nervous, as I’m going somewhere that I’ve never traveled to before.
 But the great thing about Remote Year is that you’re not really by yourself!
 You can mix and mingle with the rest of your cohort, but are totally able to do your own thing if you want to do that, too!
-Plus, Remote Year provides you with a “program leader” that travels with you, as well as local staff on the ground in each city to help get you acquainted, provide recommendations, help if things go awry, etc.!
+Plus, Remote Year provides you with a “program leader” who travels with you, as well as local staff on the ground in each city to help get you acquainted, provide recommendations, help if things go awry, etc.!

 To be totally transparent, this probably wouldn’t have been my first choice of an itinerary.
 On paper, it doesn’t have the glitz and glam of some of the places that are on my bucket list that Remote Year travels through on other itineraries – Portugal, Spain, South Africa, Thailand, Croatia, etc. However, I honestly think that’s going to make the experience even better!
 I don’t have crazy high expectations about the destinations, and I’m going to a continent that I’ve never explored at all before.
-But with that being said, Macchu Picchu, Cartegena, and Mexico City have all been on my bucket list for quite some time, and how cool that I’ll get check all of that off and then some!
+But with that being said, Macchu Picchu, Cartegena, and Mexico City have all been on my bucket list for quite some time, and how cool that I’ll get to check all of that off and then some!

 “What is Kahlo?”

 Remote Year names each itinerary, since each lineup of cities is different and has different people on it.
 I’m pulling this from the website, but ours is named after Frida Kahlo.
 Kahlo was a Mexican artist who became famous for her outspokenness and bravery.
 She battled injury, illness, and social oppression to follow her passions and defy social standards.
 She acknowledged her insecurities and her flaws, and created life and beauty out of them.
 Like Frida, we’ll embrace duality and seek out the contradictions in the places and people we meet.
-Remote Year Kahlo is for those who understand that a country’s story is as important as it’s beauty (though every city on this itinerary has both).
-Your surrealist dreams will turn to reality when you witness Medellin’s stunningly lush panoramas, Lima’s Oceanside cliffs, the majestic mountains surrounding Bogota, and the dynamic Magic of Mexico City.
+Remote Year Kahlo is for those who understand that a country’s story is as important as its beauty (though every city on this itinerary has both).
+Your surrealist dreams will turn into reality when you witness Medellin’s stunningly lush panoramas, Lima’s Oceanside cliffs, the majestic mountains surrounding Bogota, and the dynamic Magic of Mexico City.

 “Do you speak Spanish?
 Or will it be an immersion program?”